pass-culture/pass-culture-app-native/doc/installation/iOS.md

 5. Add the URL of the private certificates git repository named "pass-culture-app-native-certificates".
 6. Get the `match repo passphrase` on 1password in the "Tech" vault.

+7. Launch with yarn :

+   - For Apple External Device

    Connect your device to the computer and run `yarn ios:testing --device` or use the Xcode interface.
 Choose a scheme (your device) and click the Run button in the toolbar.
+More info [here][3].

+   - For Xcode Simulator

+   Run `yarn ios:testing` or use the Xcode interface.
 More info [here][3].

 [1]: ./setup.md
 [2]: https://bundler.io/bundle_install.html